General Information About Childhood Brain and Spinal Cord Tumors

 - The brain controls many important body functions.

 - The spinal cord connects the brain with nerves in most parts of the body.

 - Brain and spinal cord tumors are a common type of childhood cancer.

 - The cause of most childhood brain and spinal cord tumors is unknown.

-- The symptoms of childhood brain and spinal cord tumors are not the same in every child.
+- The signs and symptoms of childhood brain and spinal cord tumors are not the same in every child.

 - Tests that examine the brain and spinal cord are used to detect (find) childhood brain and spinal cord tumors.

 - Most childhood brain tumors are diagnosed and removed in surgery.

 - Some childhood brain and spinal cord tumors are diagnosed by imaging tests.

 - Certain factors affect prognosis (chance of recovery).

 The tumors may be benign (not cancer) or malignant (cancer).
 Benign brain tumors grow and press on nearby areas of the brain.
 They rarely spread into other tissues.
 Malignant brain tumors are likely to grow quickly and spread into other brain tissue.
 When a tumor grows into or presses on an area of the brain, it may stop that part of the brain from working the way it should.
 Both benign and malignant brain tumors can cause signs or symptoms and need treatment.